St. James Canadians: St. James Canucks

 The St. James Junior Canucks joined the league in 1978-1979 to help complement the St. James Junior Canadians of the MJHL.
 The team moved to the Civic Centre and had a dressing room built on the home side of the rink and occupied that until the St. James Canadians folded and the Canucks, with the blessing of Diane Woods, president of the Canadians, took over the dressing room the Canucks call home today.

+The Canucks have won the Art Moug Trophy (regular season winner) 4 times and the Jack McKenzie Trophy (playoff champion) 4 times.